FoxxMD/context-mod/docs/botAuthentication.md

 # Authenticate Your Bot Account

 There are **two ways** you can authenticate your bot account.
-It is recommended to use the RCB oauth helper.
+It is recommended to use the CM oauth helper.

-## RCB OAuth Helper (Recommended)
+## CM OAuth Helper (Recommended)

-This method will use RCB's built in oauth flow.
+This method will use CM's built in oauth flow.
 It is recommended because it will ensure your bot is authenticated with the correct oauth permissions.

-### Start RCB with Client ID/Secret
+### Start CM with Client ID/Secret

 Start the application while providing the **Client ID** and **Client Secret** you received.
 Refer to the [operator config guide](/docs/operatorConfiguration.md) if you need help with this.

 Examples:

 * CLI - `node src/index.js --clientId=myId --clientSecret=mySecret`
-* Docker - `docker run -e "CLIENT_ID=myId" -e "CLIENT_SECRET=mySecret" foxxmd/reddit-context-bot`
+* Docker - `docker run -e "CLIENT_ID=myId" -e "CLIENT_SECRET=mySecret" foxxmd/context-mod`

-Then open the RCB web interface (default is [http://localhost:8085](http://localhost:8085))
+Then open the CM web interface (default is [http://localhost:8085](http://localhost:8085))

 Follow the directions in the helper to finish authenticating your bot and get your credentials (Access Token and Refresh Token)

 ## Aardvark OAuth Helper

-This method should only be used if you cannot use the [RCB OAuth Helper method](#rcb-oauth-helper-recommended) because you cannot access the RCB web interface.
+This method should only be used if you cannot use the [CM OAuth Helper method](#cm-oauth-helper-recommended) because you cannot access the CM web interface.

 * Visit [https://not-an-aardvark.github.io/reddit-oauth-helper/](https://not-an-aardvark.github.io/reddit-oauth-helper/) and follow the instructions given.
   * **Note:** You will need to update your **redirect uri.**
 * Input your **Client ID** and **Client Secret** in the text boxes with those names.
-* Choose scopes. **It is very important you check everything on this list or RCB may not work correctly**
+* Choose scopes. **It is very important you check everything on this list or CM may not work correctly**
     * edit
     * flair
     * history